The secrets to good gut health

 While many factors influence the types of bacteria that live and flourish in your gut, the number one most important variable in gut health is DIET.
-And that’s why we’ve launched our new Gut Health Lunch + Dinner Pack.
-This pack is designed specifically to improve the health of your gut microbiome, and it does this by including:
+Thanks to the popularity of our Gut Health Lunch + Dinner Pack 1 we've now released a second pack Gut Health Lunch + Dinner Pack 2.
+These packs are designed specifically to improve the health of your gut microbiome, by offering you:

 - More fibre – an average of 16g of fibre per day, across lunch and dinner.
 Plus, we’ll give you a range of ideas below on high fibre breakfasts and snacks to eat, to reach the overall recommended daily amount.

 - Mostly plant-based – each day you’ll get one vegetarian meal and one meat meal.
 This provides a vast array of nutrients and phytochemicals to optimise health and dampen inflammation.

 - Diversity – a wide range of foods, including plenty of brightly coloured ones, is one of the hallmarks of good gut health.
 This plan offers 37 different plant foods across the week so you’re well on your way!